Popular searches include restrictions, FAQs and directions.

 General Contest Information

-What: As part of our 80th Anniversary of the End of WWII Commemoration Events, the Battleship Missouri Memorial is hosting a speech contest for students (Grades 8-11).
+What: As part of our 80th Anniversary of the End of WWII Commemoration Events, the Battleship Missouri Memorial hosted a speech contest for students (Grades 8-11).
 The prompt and awards are directly below, along with additional information further below:

 Prompt: